One of the ways that I have been able to support my family as a single stay-at-home-mom is by reselling things that I know are worth good money.

 Many more kids (and adults) collect them.
 Our favorite thing to do with LPS is to dress them up.
 You can make a killing selling LPS clothes on eBay.
 When I sold them, I made about $24.95 for each set of about 7 pieces.
 At one point, I had over 200 of these lots.
 For those of you who are good at math, that’s $5,000 in just the clothes for these toys.
 There is money to be made for sure.

-There are many pets to be on the lookout that are worth $30 or more on eBay.
+As for pets, there are many Littlest Pet Shop characters to be on the lookout that are worth $30 or more on eBay.
 Now keep in mind, pricing on eBay changes daily, so if you have any of these pets and they are not getting at least $30, hold onto them.
 LPS on eBay is an ebb and flow type of thing.
 One minute one pet will be $80, the next it’ll be $30.
 You want to sell them when they are at their most expensive price.

 Usually on ebay you can find them by searching: